 A Brief History of the Marque

-Commencing in 1958, Giuseppe Pattoni, his brother Giuseppe and designer Lino Tonti produced motorcycles of 125 and 175cc.
+Commencing in 1958, Giuseppe Pattoni, his brother Giuseppe and designer Lino Tonti produced motorcycles of 125 and 175cc, using components sourced from the Mondial factory who, along with Moto Guzzi and MV Agusta, had agreed to cease international competition.
 That year a machine sporting their DOHC 125ccc engine finished in 7th place at the IOM TT, ridden by Mike Hailwood.
 Giuseppe had previously been chief mechanic of the FB Mondial team, and Tonti is perhaps best known for the frame he designed for Moto Guzzi.
 Tonti left Paton shortly after the first success.

 In 1964, using components from the 125, Paton produded a 247cc twin-cylinder motorcycle developing 32 hp at 11500 rpm.
 Alberto Pagani took 3rd at the 1964 TT on this machine.